tommy-vercettii/react-bits/CONTRIBUTING.md

 When creating branches for your contributions, please follow the following naming convention:

-`feat/<issue-number>-<short-description>`
+`feat/<feature-name>`

-For example, if the issue number on GitHub is 6 and you are working on a feature related to adding a new component, your branch name could be `feat/6-add-...`.
-This naming convention helps us to easily track and associate contributions with their respective issues.
+For example, if you are working on a feature related to adding a new component, your branch name could be `feat/add-new-component`.
+This naming convention helps us to easily track and associate contributions with their respective features.

 ## Pull Requests